jbcoe/value_types/DRAFT.md

   other.get_allocator()`. _[Note: Does not call `swap` on the owned objects directly. --end note]_

-2. _[Note 2: Exception guarantees for `swap` are intended model the behavior of exception guarantees for `std::vector::swap`. — end note]_
+2. _[Note 2: Exception guarantees for `swap` are intended to model the behavior of exception guarantees for `std::vector::swap`. — end note]_

 ```c++